 The introduction in the pipeline of new products, both through our discovery programs as well as through alliances with other companies, is of great importance for the group's future growth.
-During 2014 the product and project evaluation group was consolidated.
-A wide range of products in development or ready to be launched belonging to different therapeutic areas (urology, metabolism, oncology and rare diseases) were evaluated in order to assess their therapeutical potential.
-Some of these projects are now part of a preliminary pipeline to define the subsequent phases of development and their potential inclusion in the group's portfolio.
+During 2015 the product and project evaluation group was enlarged and consolidated.
+More than one hundred products in development or ready to be launched belonging to different therapeutic areas (urology, rare diseases, metabolism, oncology) were evaluated in order to assess their therapeutical potential.